-- 1. Eric Morris was a landscaping employee for nearly thirty years.
-And, every week, Mr. Morris sprayed the weed killer Roundup, an herbicide created and manufactured by Monsanto Company, throughout the county.
-Roundup was supposed to be safe.
-After all, Monsanto promoted Roundup as being harmless to humans for over thirty years-going so far as to proclaim the product safe as table salt.
+- 1. Michael Poulin began using Roundup in 1986 and continued to use Roundup until 2012 to control weeds around his home and driveway.
+After all, Monsanto promoted Roundup as being harmless to humans for over thirty years-going so far as to proclaim the product as being as safe as table salt.
 The truth, however, is far more insidious.
 The active chemical in Roundup, glyphosate, is a carcinogen, and Monsanto has known this fact for decades. - 2.
-In February 2014, Mr. Morris was diagnosed with Non-Hodgkin Lymphoma at the Florida Medical Center in Lauderdale Lakes, Florida. - 3.
-Mr. Morris received training and instruction on the proper use of Roundup and was told it was harmless.
-He would not have used Roundup if he knew it could cause cancer. - 4.
-Last year, the International Agency for Research on Cancer (IARC), an organization within the World Health Organization (WHO), conducted an exhaustive analysis on the toxicity of glyphosate.
-The IARC, which has already reviewed hundreds of other chemical agents, convened a panel of seventeen renowned scientists from eleven countries, specifically screened to avoid potential conflicts of interest, to conduct a systematic review of all publically available information about glyphosate.
-The year-long study resulted in the publication of an IARC Monograph-the authoritative standard for cancer hazard assessment around the world.

-The IARC classified glyphosate as a Group 2A hazard, meaning it is a probable human carcinogen-the second highest hazard rating.
+In 2011, Mr. Poulin was diagnosed multiple myeloma. - 3.
+Mr. Poulin would not have used Roundup if he knew it could cause cancer. - 4.
+The International Agency for Research on Cancer (IARC), an organization within the World Health Organization (WHO), conducted an exhaustive analysis on the toxicity of glyphosate.
+The IARC has already reviewed hundreds of other chemical agents and has convened a panel of seventeen renowned scientists from eleven countries.
+The year-long study resulted in the publication of an IARC Monograph, the authoritative standard for cancer hazard assessment around the world.
+The IARC classified glyphosate as a Group 2A hazard, which is the second highest hazard rating and means that glyphosate is a probable human carcinogen.
 Additionally, the IARC concluded there was a positive association between glyphosate exposure and non-Hodgkin lymphoma.
-As a result of the IARC's study of glyphosate, the State of California's Office of Environmental Health Hazard Assessment (OEHHA) has decided to list glyphosate as an agent "known to the state to cause cancer" under Proposition 65.

-- 5. In 1970, Defendant Monsanto discovered the herbicidal properties of glyphosate and began using it in its products in 1974, and marketing it under the brand name Roundup.
+As a result of the IARC's study of glyphosate, the State of California's Office of Environmental Health Hazard Assessment (OEHHA) has decided to list glyphosate as an agent "known to the state to cause cancer" under Proposition 65. - 5.
+In 1970, Defendant Monsanto discovered the herbicidal properties of glyphosate and began using it in its products in 1974 and marketing it under the brand name, Roundup.
 Roundup is a non-selective herbicide used to kill weeds that commonly compete with the growing of crops.
-By 2001, glyphosate had become the most-used active ingredient in American agriculture with 85-90 million pounds used annually.
-That number grew to 185 million pounds by 2007. - 6.
-Monsanto has represented Roundup as being safe to humans and the environment since it began selling the herbicide.
+By 2001, glyphosate had become the most used active ingredient in American agriculture with 85-90 million pounds used annually.
+That number grew to 185 million pounds by 2007.

+6. Monsanto has represented Roundup as being safe to humans and the environment since it began selling the herbicide.
 Indeed, Monsanto has proclaimed and continues to proclaim to the world, and particularly to United States consumers, that glyphosate-based herbicides, including Roundup, create no unreasonable risks to human health or to the environment.
 This is untrue.
 Before glyphosate was first approved by the Environmental Protection Agency (EPA), Monsanto knew that glyphosate could pose significant risks to human health, including a risk of causing cancer.
 This lawsuit seeks to hold Monsanto accountable for this misconduct.